Domain formation and structural stabilities in mixed-species Coulomb crystals induced by sympathetically cooled highly

 A second way to characterize the thermodynamic state of one-component plasmas is based on the spatial correlation between particles.
-This is quantified by a dimensionless coupling parameter~$\Gamma$, defined as the ratio of the interaction energy between neighboring particles and the thermal energy per degree of freedom $k_B T$.
+This is quantified by a dimensionless coupling parameter~$\Gamma$, defined as the ratio of the interaction energy between neighboring particles and the thermal energy $k_B T$.
 In the case of Coulomb-interacting charges~$Q$, it is given by

 where $d_S$ denotes the Wigner--Seitz radius

 for mean particle density~$n$.
 Most classical plasmas are weakly coupled, characterized by~$\Gamma < 1$.
 Due to efficient laser cooling methods, ion Coulomb crystals can reach values of~$\Gamma \gg 1$ with strongly correlated particle motion that in nature are only found in extreme environments such as the interior of heavy planets or the outer crust of neutron stars~\cite{Ichimaru1982}.
 By looking at the functional relation between the Helmholtz free energy and the coupling parameter~$\Gamma$ for the liquid and solid phase of one-component plasmas, their melting transition was found to be around $\Gamma_m = 168\pm4$~\cite{Pollock1973}.